Phone 1800 444 396

 This is the account you contribute to while you work to grow your super.
 If you leave work, your superannuation can remain in an Accumulation account until you are able or ready to access it or start a pension.

-Features of this account:
+With this account:

 • Any employer can pay super for you into this account.